 The "state of exception" concept reveals the true fragility of human rights in the face of state power and bureaucracy’s tendency to prioritize control and order over individual choice, especially in moments of crisis.

-The International Criminal Court (ICC) and similar institutions now face substantial challenges when enforcing rights due to the tension between state sovereignty and international governance.
-While the ICC aims to prosecute war crimes, genocide, and crimes against humanity, it's been unable to assert any kind of authority over powerful nations like the United States, Israel, Russia, and China.
+The U.N., the International Criminal Court (ICC) and similar institutions now face substantial challenges when enforcing rights due to the tension between state sovereignty and international governance.
+While the ICC exists to prosecute war crimes, genocide, and crimes against humanity, it's been unable to assert any kind of authority over powerful nations like the United States, Israel, Russia, and China.

 This is the issue with forms of accreditation, like human rights, when they're only recognized on a broad or abstract level.
 They have to be enforced through actionable mechanisms that hold individuals, institutions, and governments accountable.
 The challenge with paternalistic structures is that the enforcement of these rights reinforces power dynamics and social hierarchies, leading to a transition towards a mix of power and coercion.